-I know that feedback might hurt your feelings sometimes, but you must swallow it down and use it to work towards achieving your goals.
+I know that feedback might hurt your feelings sometimes, but you must swallow it down and use it to achieve your goals.

 Chapter 7: “Stick”

-This stage is where 98 percent people fail.
+This stage is where 98 percent of people fail.

 You set goals.
 Plan hard.
 Make your goals public.
 Even start taking steps.

-But sticking to goals take more than that.
+But sticking to goals takes more than that.

 I recently read Chop Wood Carry Water by Joshua Medcalf.
 It says a lot about trusting the process.

-I guess the authors tried to guide the reader in the similar direction.
+I guess the authors tried to guide the reader in a similar direction.

-By barely sticking to your goals and continue working towards them, you could build momentum towards your goals.
+By barely sticking to your goals and continuing working towards them, you could build momentum towards your goals.

 The process takes time.
 And this time gives you experience.
 Eventually, this experience allows you to learn and focus.

-The best thing is that you could celebrate your journey after achieving your goals and remind yourself of all things that you went through.
+The best thing is to celebrate your journey after achieving your goals and remind yourself of all things you went through.

-Caveat: Remember, you don’t have to mindlessly keep doing things that aren’t working.
+Caveat: Remember, you don’t have to keep doing things that aren’t working mindlessly.
 Keep your plans flexible and make necessary changes along the way by testing and learning.

 Let’s wrap up the key points from this summary: